jaxbind.contrib.jaxducc0 module#

 • a (numpy.ndarray (any complex or real type)) – The input data.
 If its type is real, a more efficient real-to-complex transform will be used.

-• axes (list of integers) – The axes along which the FFT is carried out.
+• axes (list of integers) – The axes along which the FFT is carried out (first axis has number 0).
 If not set, all axes will be transformed.

 • forward (bool) – If True, a negative sign is used in the exponent, else a positive one.